 In terms of productivity, the exogenous growth model suggests that a developing country can grow faster than a developed country, because of diminishing returns to capital.
 Capital tends to flow towards economies that provide higher returns.
-Because the developing county is growing faster, there will be income level catching up, where the disparities of income level between the developed country and the developing country narrows and reaches zero in the long run.
-Thus the income level of the developed country will attain the income level of the developed country in the long run (convergence).
+Because the developing country is growing faster, there will be income level catching up, where the disparities of income level between the developed country and the developing country narrows and reaches zero in the long run.
+Thus the income level of the developed country in the long run (convergence).